-- 1 Actual vehicle speed falls more than 10 mph (16 km/h) below the preset vehicle speed - At this time, the memorized set speed is not retained. - 1 Actual vehicle speed is below 25 mph (40 km/h) - 1 VSC is activated.

-n If the cruise control indicator light flashes
+- 1 Actual vehicle speed falls more than 10 mph (16 km/h) below the preset vehicle speed - At this time, the memorized set speed is not retained. - 1 Actual vehicle speed is below 25 mph (40 km/h) - 1 VSC is activated n If the cruise control indicator light flashes n To avoid operating the cruise control by mistake n Situations unsuitable for cruise control

 Turn the "ON-OFF" button off once, and then reactivate the system.
 If the cruise control speed cannot be set or if the cruise control cancels immediately after being activated, there may be a malfunction in the cruise control system.
 Have the vehicle inspected by your Toyota dealer.